 Here are a few quick ideas you can use in your kitchen to jump start your journey to a healthier you:

-3/4 cup of raw spinach in a banana smoothie
+3/4 cup of raw spinach or kale in a banana smoothie

-1 tbs of chia seeds in a bowl of oatmeal
+1 tbs of chia seeds in a morning smoothie

-1 cup of Quinoa in soup or stews
+1 cup of sprouted Quinoa in soup or stews (if grains are tolerated)

-1 teaspoon of extra virgin coconut oil in warm tea
+1 teaspoon of extra virgin coconut oil or grassfed butter in warm tea

 Crushed garlic and extra virgin olive oil on mashed sweet potatoes